-Man Bags Monster 600-Pound Bear; One Of The Biggest Killed During This Pa.
+Man Bags Monster 600-Pound Bear; One Of The Biggest During Current Pa.
 Hunting Season

 When the bear turned around and looked at him, Bowser’s reaction was: “Whoa!”

-It took four shots to kill the bear, and it was only after it was down that Bowser truly realized its size.
+It took four shots to take down the bear, and it was only after it was down that Bowser truly realized its size.

 “If we had shot him anywhere deep in the woods, we wouldn’t have been able to get him out,” said Bowser.